etnt/cryptic/docs/GPG-BOOTSTRAP.md

 This will:
 - Verify the GPG key exists for `admin@cryptic.local`
-- Export the armored public key to `_build/default/lib/cryptic/priv/ca/bootstrap/admin.gpg`
+- Export the armored public key to `priv/ca/bootstrap/admin.gpg`
-- Display instructions for applying the change

-### Step 2: Restart Server or Reload
+### Step 2: (Re-)Start Server or Reload

 The server automatically loads bootstrap registrations on startup.
 If the server is already running, you can reload without restart:

 ```erlang
 %% From the Erlang shell: